niatapppurpose-APPs/HOAS/README.md

 This is a private project.
 Contact administrators for access.

 ---
+---

+**Reports Page & Downloads**: Implementation guidance and sample code added in [REPORTS.md](REPORTS.md) — shows how to add an Owner-facing download button (PDF and JSON), using Node.js filesystem to create files and an example approach to produce password-protected PDFs (qpdf + pdfkit).
+See [REPORTS.md](REPORTS.md) for backend and frontend examples.
 **Version:** 1.0.0
 **Last Updated:** December 22, 2025
 **Status:** ✅ Production Ready